Lezurex/ZliCraft/README.md

 - Marvin
 - N4choWasTaken
 ## Description
-ZLICraft is a Minecraft-RPG-plugin, with a little story, many quests, some enemys and of course, a bossfight!
+ZLICraft is a Minecraft-RPG-plugin, with a little story, quests, enemys and of course, a bossfight!